GabrieleCastellani/gabrielecastellani.github.io/_posts/2020-05-25-My-new-blog-with-Azure-Static-Web-Apps-and-Nextjs.md

 ---
 title: "My new blog using NextJs and Azure Static Web Apps"
 excerpt: "With Static Web Apps, static assets are separated from a traditional web server and are instead served from points geographically distributed around the world.
 This distribution makes serving files much faster as files are physically closer to end users.
-In addition, API endpoints are hosted using a serverless architecture, which avoids the need for a full back-end server all together."
+In addition, API endpoints are hosted using a serverless architecture, which avoids the need for a full back-end server all together.

+"

 date: "2020-05-25T08:35:07.322Z"
 coverImage: "/assets/blog/2020-05-25-My-new-blog-with-Azure-Static-Web-Apps-and-Nextjs/cover.jpg"
 author: